 This financial structure always requires modeling a complicated debt schedule.
 Its main goal is to figure out the amount of profit a certain company can generate from such a deal.

-LBO financial models are rarely used outside private equity and investment banking industries.
+Based on our observations, LBO financial models are rarely used outside of private equity and investment banking.

 6. Consolidation

-The consolidation type of financial modeling suggests multiple businesses uniting into one single model.
+A ‘consolidation’ financial model suggests multiple businesses uniting into one single model.

-The consolidation financial model allows for calculating the possible revenue growth after companies’ consolidation.
+The consolidation financial model allows for calculating the possible revenue growth after the companies’ consolidate.

 7. Budget

-The budget financial model aims to forecast the company’s budget for upcoming years.
+The budget financial model aims to forecast the company’s budget over the next few years.

-Budget financial models imply the analysis of the company’s figures over the last month or quarter and target the income statement mainly.
+Budget financial models imply the analysis of the company’s figures over the last month or quarter and mainly target the income statement.

-Budget modeling helps to better understand your company’s financials and, thus, plan the budget for the upcoming period more effectively.
-That’s the main reason for this financial model usage.
+Budget modeling helps to better understand your company’s financials and plan the budget for the upcoming period more effectively.

 8. Forecasting

-It’s usually used in financial planning and analysis and helps specialists to understand the company’s attractiveness to potential investors.
+It’s typically used in financial planning and analysis and helps specialists understand the company’s attractiveness to potential investors, make informed decisions, and effectively manage risks.

 9. Option pricing

 Option pricing models aim to define the theoretical value of an options contract.
-This financial model is based on mathematical formulas and complex calculations and is basically a straightforward calculator built in Excel files.
-It’s mostly used by investors to determine the true value of an option.
+This financial model is based on mathematical formulas and complex calculations and is mostly used by investors to determine the true value of an option.

 There are three types of option pricing financial modeling:

 This model diagrammatically presents possible prices during different periods and uses either a two-period binomial tree or a multi-period binomial tree.
-The binomial financial model is mostly used to value American options.
+The binomial financial model is mostly used to value American options, as it provides flexibility to incorporate the pricing changes expected at different periods.

 This financial model operates on five input variables: strike price, volatility, risk-free rate, underlying asset price, and expiration time.
-It’s mostly used to value European options.
+It’s mostly used to value European options, as it assumes that options cannot be exercised before their expiration date (a rule that doesn’t apply to US options).

 This model usually includes the application of integration, optimization, and probability distribution.
-Worldwide investors and financial analysts use it to evaluate the probable success of upcoming investments.
+Investors and financial analysts use it to evaluate the probable success of upcoming investments.

 10. Sum-of-the-parts